-As this is a growing recursive function, this instability of the survivor function is corrected as the age increases and the size of the population from which mortality intensity is calculated grows.
+4. As this is a growing recursive function, this instability of the survivor function is corrected as the age increases and the size of the population from which mortality intensity is calculated grows.

-4. Then, a logarithmic evolution of the alpha and beta parameters in each province and sex according to time is established, which is estimated by Ordinary Least Squares, which allows the estimation of these parameters to be derived for the entire projection period:
+Then, a logarithmic evolution of the alpha and beta parameters in each province and sex according to time is established, which is estimated by Ordinary Least Squares, which makes it possible to derive the estimate for the entire projective period.
+For t=2022,...,2036 we have: